Rich Snippets: Here is What to Know

 Rich snippets are a type of structured data markup that allows search engines to better understand what information is contained on each web page.
-Rich snippets were first displayed by Google back in 2009.
-Our research at BrightEdge has shown that rich snippets, such as video thumbnails, can increase the click-through rate by as much as 50 percent in certain SERP positions.
+Rich answers were first displayed by Google back in 2009.
+Our research at BrightEdge has shown that the rich answers, such as video thumbnails, can increase the click-through rate by as much as 50 percent in certain SERP positions.

 What rich snippets does Google support?

-As of 2016, Google supports the following types of rich snippets:
+As of 2016, Google supports the following types of snippets:

 - information about a product, such as its price, reviews and availability